Multicore Quantum Computing: Distributing Bell pairs using cavities

+Fortunately this rate of $0.14$ MHZ can still suffice for powerful applications including the derangement-based error mitigation described in \cref{sec:applications}.
+Prior experiments demonstrated that coherence can be maintained with respect to phase noise for as long as $28$ ms using a Carr-Purcell-Meiboom-Gil sequence \cite{veldhorstAddressableQuantumDot2014}, and indeed even devices fabricated in $300$ mm commercial wafers have achieved a $T_2$ time of $3.7$ ms \cite{zwerverQubitsMadeAdvanced2022}.
+We therefore expect our approach allows the generation of tens or even hundreds of purified Bell pairs to be used for `comparing qubits' between cores using the derangement method in \cref{sec:applications} before dephasing would negate the advantage of the process.

+For applications where this rate is insufficient, note that the cavity is in use for only a very small fraction of the procedure ($\approx 15$ ns), and we can thus significantly improve generation rates by a `parallelisation' of the purification step: The extended architecture would include $n$ `purification stations' on both sides of the cavity, and while the cavity is exclusively used to generate a single Bell pair at a time, these raw Bell pairs are fed in an alternating way into the different purification stations.
+By choosing a modest parallelisation $n \leq 5$ we expect the generation rate is effectively increased by the same factor $n$.
+We also remark that our particular purification protocol transforms the initial $\ket{\psi^{-}}$ into $\ket{\phi^{+}}$.

 For charge noise worse than $ T_{2,c} = 400~\SI{}{\nano\second}$, four rounds of purification are necessary to obtain an adequate fidelity.
 In \cref{tab:post_purification_fidelities} we collect the fidelities for different charge noise parameters for two and four rounds of purification.
 The fidelities reported in parentheses are obtained without errors in the local gates and during measurements in the purification process.
-Let us define the obtained Bell pair after the $i^{th}$ successful purification round as a Bell pair of level-$i$.
-Four rounds of distillation is rather demanding, since in order to go from the $i^{th}$ round to the $(i+1)^{th}$ one needs two level-$i$ Bell pairs.
-As purification is a stochastic process, performing more rounds leads to a decrease in the success probability.
-On average, one needs $25.4$ and $33.0$ raw Bell pairs to successfully go through the four rounds, corresponding to average generations rates of $g_{Bell} \approx 2.3$ MHz and $g_{Bell} \approx 1.7$ MHz for $T_{2,c} = 100 $~\SI{}{\nano\second} and $T_{2,c} = 50 $~\SI{}{\nano\second} respectively.
+Let us define the obtained Bell pair after the $i^{th}$ successful purification round as a Bell pair of level $i$.
+Four rounds of distillation is rather demanding, since in order to go from the $i^{th}$ round to the $(i{+}1)^{th}$ one needs two level-$i$ Bell pairs.
+As purification is a stochastic process, performing more rounds leads to a decrease in the success probability and hence to a smaller generation rate.
+See \cref{app:generation_rate} for its computation for $T_{2,c} = 100 ~\SI{}{\nano \second}$ and $T_{2,c} = 50 ~\SI{}{\nano \second}$.